MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/index.md

 ### Yeast Pathway Kit

-We have developed a metabolic pathway assembly method we call the [**Yeast Pathway Kit**](https://pubmed.ncbi.nlm.nih.gov/26916955), that produces short metabolic pathways for a given number of genes compared to other methods.
+We have developed a metabolic pathway assembly method we call the [**Yeast Pathway Kit**](https://pubmed.ncbi.nlm.nih.gov/26916955), that produces compact metabolic pathways for a given number of genes compared to other methods.

 It relies on one library of promoters and another for terminators.
 Pathways are joined together by first making a set of single gene expression vectors by homologous recombination.
 The promoter-gene-terminator fragments (or transcriptional units) can then be stitched together by a second round of homologous recombination (see the figure below):

 ![ypk](yeast_pathway_kit_figure2.png)

 ### pydna (or Why Is So Much Cloning Documentation Wrong?)

-We have developed a bioinformatics tool called [`pydna`](https://github.com/BjornFJohansson/pydna#-pydna) that allow genetic construction experiments to be expressed in [`Python`](https://www.python.org) code.
+Most documented cloning or subcloning in the literature are not described sufficiently well to be reproducible.
+We have developed a bioinformatics tool called [`pydna`](https://github.com/BjornFJohansson/pydna#-pydna) that allow genetic construction experiments to be expressed as [`Python`](https://www.python.org) code.

-This allows for "programming with DNA", expressing cloning strategies as a computer program.
-This produces a verifiable, complete description of a cloning strategy.
+This allows for "programming with DNA" or expressing cloning strategies as a computer program.
+This produces a verifiable, complete description of virtually any deterministic genetic design procedure.

 This is especially powerful in combination with `Jupyter` notebooks to provide both code and a readable document.
 See our Anaconda Maker
 Series [blog post](https://www.anaconda.com/blog/why-is-so-much-cloning-documentation-wrong).